minetest-mods-camp/beds/README.txt

 JP (WTFPL)
  All models unless otherwise noted

-This mod adds a bed to Minetest which allows to skip the night.
+This mod adds beds to Minetest which allows to skip the night.
 To sleep, rightclick the bed.
 If playing in singleplayer mode the night gets skipped immediately.
 If playing multiplayer you get shown how many other players are in bed too, if all players are sleeping the night gets skipped.
 The night skip can be forced if more